ssfsx17/ffpnp/readable.md

 |------------------|
 | Charge Time: 200 |

-Defend action that also places you into *Sky Retort* state until your next action.
+*Default* action that also places you into *Sky Retort* state until your next action.
 While in *Sky Retort* state, after every melee attack against you, you attack back.